ajitkbaral/Beer-App/README.md

+# Beer App

+An application to demonstrate the API calls, and deisgn using React Bootstrap library using ReactJS.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).